vinceallenvince/colorpalette/README.md

 </html>
 ```

-To learn how to use the various colorpalette functions, please review [the docs](http://vinceallenvince.github.io/colorpalette/doc/).
+To learn how to use the various colorpalette functions, please review [the docs](http://vinceallenvince.github.io/colorpalette/doc/) or check out the [examples](http://vinceallenvince.github.io/colorpalette/).

 ##Building this project